Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 | Data Subsystem   | 5.5 VDC          | 5.407 VDC      | 0.25 A           | 0.256 A         | 1.375 W       |  1.378 W       |
 | Charge Controller| 5.5 VDC          | 5.393 VDC      | 0.25 A           | 0.255 A         | 1.375 W       |  1.382 W       |

-The table presents the expected and actual average results for voltage, current, and power supplied to each subsystem.
+The table above presents the expected and actual average results for voltage, current, and power supplied to each subsystem.